308 The Sea of Paradigms: From Grothendieck to the Dissolution of Hard Problems in a New Geometric Framework

 Abstract

-Keywords: Grothendieck; paradigm shift; discrete geometry; Millennium Problems; natural dissolution
+Keywords: Grothendieck; paradigm shift; discrete geometry; Millennium Problems; natural dissolution; unified field theory; three-body dynamics

 ---